afwebb/SDS-385/week1/README.md

 Accuracy of prediction: 0.908
 ```

+The results indicate the need for a small step size.
+Even using 0.1, the result is fairly noisy.

 C.) Performing the Taylor series expansion give a a value of W' = X_t W X, and z = Xb_0 + Inv(W')(y-W)

 D.) The results of using Newton's method are shown here: